High School Preparation

 To see a list of the courses you will need to complete in high school to be eligible for admission, please visit Undergraduate Admissions.

 Note: The University of Tennessee does not offer non-credit courses for correction of math deficiencies.
-Since you may not take any engineering courses until these deficiencies are corrected, you should make every effort to fulfill these requirements before arriving at the university.
+Since you may not take any engineering courses until these deficiencies are corrected, you should make every effort to fulfill these requirements before arriving at UT.

 SPI EXAMPLE: A student with a high school core GPA of 3.5 and an ACT mathematics score of 28 would have an SPI of 63 using the formula (3.5 X 10) + 28 = 63.
 SAT scores are converted to an equivalent ACT score to perform this calculation.

-Students who wish to pursue a degree in the Tickle College of Engineering at the University of Tennessee, Knoxville but do not meet the college admission criterion may enroll as University Undecided students and complete appropriate mathematics, science, and other courses before applying again for admission to the Tickle College of Engineering.
+Students who wish to pursue an engineering degree at UT but do not meet the college admission criterion may enroll as University Undecided students and complete appropriate mathematics, science, and other courses before applying again for admission to the college.

-Follow these steps to achieve your goal of admission for fall semester at the University of Tennessee, Knoxville.
+Follow these steps to achieve your goal of admission for fall semester at UT.
 Most freshmen enter in the fall, although you may choose to enter in the spring or summer semester depending on your circumstances.